 “What’s a matter?”
 Jake heard Rogene ask Myrle while she rounded the car to stand outside the driver’s side door behind him.
 She began leaning in to watch him search.

 “Did you see where I put my wallet?”
 Myrle asked mimicking the frustrated tone of a person who’s lost something.

 “I didn’t even see you use one at the diner.”

 “I did … Gosh darn it, I did” Myrle added.
-He was seated on the driver’s seat now, looking out the front window, like a person retracting their steps.
+He was in the driver’s seat now, looking out the front window, like a person retracting their steps.
 “And that’s the last place I had it … at the diner.”

 “Well, let’s go back there then,” Rogene said politely, to note the fact that it was no big deal if they had to, “We could ask them if anyone turned anything in.”